michelled/weavly.org/src/robot-activities/creating-loops.md

 ## Steps

-* Create a loop sequence of 3 blocks for your robot on Weavly or Block.ly
+* Create a loop sequence of three blocks for your robot on Weavly or Block.ly
 * Connect Weavly or Block.ly to your robot
 * Play your sequence
 * If the loop sequence was not what you hoped, debug by changing the sequence to what you hoped